loophp/collection/README.md

 ## Advanced usage

+You can choose to build your own collection object by extending the [Base](./src/Base.php) collection object or by just creating a new [Operation](./src/Contract/Operation.php).

-Each operation of the Collection class live in its own class.
+Each already existing operations of the [Collection](./src/Collection.php) class live in its own class file.

-If you want to extend the collection features, you can use your own custom operation by creating a class implementing the `drupol\Collection\Contract\Operation` interface, then run it through the `Collection::run()` method.
+In order to extend the Collection features, create your own custom operation by creating an object implementing the [Operation](./src/Contract/Operation.php) interface, then run it through the `Collection::run()` method.

 ```php
 <?php